Search This Blog

 There were two possible routes to Kingshouse, and local advice was unanimous: take the longer one.
 The alternative was steeper and rougher, and you don’t argue with people who know the hills.

-Though it was a long day (32 km), the path was mostly flat, weaving through forestry plantations that were muddy in places.
+Though it was a long day, the path was mostly flat, weaving through forestry plantations that were muddy in places.
 I finally understood why proper hiking boots beat running shoes on this terrain.

-We crossed Rannoch Moor, which rewarded us with sweeping views of distant lochs and numerous Munros (mountains over 3,000 feet).
+We crossed Rannoch Moor, rewarded with sweeping views of distant lochs and numerous Munros (mountains over 3,000 feet).
 Descending towards Kingshouse, the dramatic peaks of Glen Coe and Glen Etive rose around us.
 I could easily imagine fantastic skiing and rock climbing here in winter.

-A relatively short walk (12km) took us to Kinlochleven through a landscape crowded with some of Scotland’s most impressive peaks.
+A relatively short walk took us to Kinlochleven through a landscape crowded with some of Scotland’s most impressive peaks.
 It made me wish I were a climber.

 We followed another stretch of old military road, climbing to the highest point of the West Highland Way via the Devil’s Staircase.
 For once, the sun shone all day, and the views were nothing short of magnificent.

 In Kinlochleven, we pitched our tents at MacDonald’s campsite.
-The village itself looked as if it had been designed for a postcard and boasted a large indoor ice‑climbing centre.
+The village itself looked as if it had been designed for a postcard and it boasted a large indoor ice‑climbing centre.

 Beer in a Ruin and the Final Miles

 The path climbed steeply out of Kinlochleven through woodland, rejoining the old military road.
 In true Esther style, she’d packed a beer, which we enjoyed at an old ruin.
-By then, the other hikers probably thought we were slightly mad—we were forever stopping, laughing, and appearing suspiciously cheerful.
+By then, the other hikers probably thought we were slightly mad — we were forever stopping, laughing, and appearing suspiciously cheerful.

 On reaching Fort William, we didn’t, like most, head straight for the campsite.
 Instead, we wandered through town in our hiking gear, searching for pizza and beer.
+Priorities firmly in order.

 Into the Cloud: A Wet Climb to the Summit